DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Your first beat – Retro Rock Rhythm

-To learn some of the basics of Logic Pro X Beat Making, we’ll create a simple rock pattern with the built in “Drum Kit Designer”.
+To learn some of the basics of Logic Pro X Beat Making, let’s start with a traditional “acoustic drum set”.
+We’ll create a simple rock pattern with the built in “Drum Kit Designer”.
 Go to File, New, Select Software Instrument, then under instrument, select Drum Kit Designer.

 As an aside, if you are looking for something super simple, add a Drummer Track, pick your style, then create a 2nd track with a kit of your choosing.
 Drag the Drummer pattern down to that track and it’ll convert it to MIDI that you can adjust.
 This can be a quick way to get up and running, but we won’t go over that here as you don’t really learn anything that way.